 I’m blogging from the convention and thinking of high school, not just because I heard that Jeff Munson was going to be at the Margaret Explosion gig tonight.
 He wasn’t.
 It was one of our best nights.
 They come out of nowhere.

 I wish my friend, Charlie Coco was still alive.
 His minghia radar would have been going absolutely bonkers with Rudy Giuliani doing his Rupert Pupkin (“King of Comedy”)thing.
 And then Charlie would have outdone Rudy.

 Sarah Palin reminded me of someone Dave Mahoney used to go out with in high school.
 She was kinda like Goldie Hawn.

 How did they get away with both of these things?
 And thirdly, according to usa-flag-site.org “The flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning”.
-I will have to add this photo to the “signs” section of the Refrigerator.
+I will have to add this photo to my “Funky Signs” section.